By Fire

 "By Fire" is the sixth episode of the second season and 28th episode overall from the FOX series Gotham.
 The episode was written by Rebecca Perry Cutter and directed by TJ Scott.
 It was first broadcast on October 26, 2015, in FOX.
 Continuing from the previous episode, Bridgit Pike decides to kill her brothers after being abused, going into a vigilante crusade, forcing Gordon to stop her with the help from Selina Kyle.
-Kringle's and Nygma's relationship turns into a tragedy, while Penguin decides to free his mother from Galavan's clutches.
+Kringle's and Edward Nygma's relationship turns into a tragedy, while Penguin decides to free his mother from Theo Galavan's clutches.

 Plot

 As part of their plan to get his mother back, Butch tells Theo Galavan that Cobblepot cut off his hand for thinking he betrayed him and offers to work for Galavan.
 Galavan initially declines, stating that his associates "have both hands".
 Tabitha agrees to let him join them but Barbara is skeptical, citing when Butch kidnapped her.
 Finally, Galavan lets Butch be part of his operation.
-Galavan also threatens to kill a congressman if he doesn't support him in the elections, which ends when the congressman agrees to his terms and his life is spared.
+Galavan also threatens to kill a congressman if he does not support him in the elections, which ends when the congressman agrees to his terms and his life is spared.

 Meanwhile, the strike force, led by Gordon, catch a thug and accuse him of being the arsonist who killed Officer Garrett in the previous episode.
 Bridgit is having a rough time after having killed the police officer.
 She lives with Selina, but continues to feel guilty.
-Selina proposes to get money so she can leave Gotham City and both of them steal money from a human trafficking slave-ring.
-During their escape, they're caught on camera, and Gordon recognizes Selina.
+Selina proposes to get money so she can leave Gotham City, and both of them steal money from a human trafficking slave-ring.
+During their escape, they are caught on camera, and Gordon recognizes Selina.
 On their way to the bus station, Bridgit is kidnapped by the Pike brothers.
 Selina plans on rescuing her but is found by Gordon.
 Selina gives the information to Gordon, but Gordon states he will take care of the situation.

+Nygma overhears Kringle talking to Lee at the GCPD, revealing that she is happy that her relationship with Nygma has been going well but believes that he is hiding something from her.
+Nygma enters the room, bringing Kringle coffee with a heart in it and invites her on a date that night.